psshah/GoogleImageSearch/README.md

 Notes:

 Spent time making fullscreen image dimensions same as original.
 Also tried to use share button similar to other Android apps.
+One issue with TouchImageView library.
+It does not display image first time image is clicked, works fine second time onwards.

 Used following open source libraries.